-Picture the scene: You’re having a whale of a time talking to people in a chat room.
+Picture the scene: You’re having a whale of a time on Instagram.
 You’re having a laugh and even doing a bit of flirting.

-And then bam! your Internet goes off just as you were about to ask a guy for his twitter handle.
+And then bam! you lose connection just as you were about to slide into someone’s DM’s.

 Panic stations abound.
 You desperately refresh but to no avail.

 You realize the situation is real and grave and that you’ll probably never have the Internet ever again.
-No more chat rooms, no more online shopping, no more cat videos omg!
+No more tik tok, no more online shopping, no more cat videos omg!

 Your Facebook will become a cemetery.
 RIP your Facebook.